 There may be a number of reasons why you feel this way.
 You may conclude that if you want it done right the first time that you need to do it yourself.
 Or, you may reason that it takes more time to explain an activity to someone else than it would to just do it yourself.
-Perhaps you have been burned in the past in your IT project management position by someone who said they could get something done and then left you holding the bag.
+Perhaps you have been burned in the past by assigning work to someone who said they could get something done and then left you holding the bag.

 All three reasons are based upon faulty reasoning.
 Why?
 Because it does not scale.
 You will only be able to achieve so much success in IT project management if you feel you must do everything yourself.

 4 Problems About Doing It All Yourself

 Your plate is already full if you are performing your job to the best of your ability.
 There is planning, meetings, reports, escalations, mitigations, counseling, stewarding, babysitting and a host of other official and non-official project management activities that fall under your purview.
 It is highly unlikely that anyone will come up to you and say “can I help you with that?”

 It’s not that people don’t care; it’s just that everyone else’s plate is extremely full already as well.
 It’s up to you to delegate to others.
 Otherwise, you will experience the following side effects of trying to do it all yourself.

 If you are dumb enough (yes, dumb enough) to pick up a task or activity that is on the critical path of a project, then you will almost for a certainty slow things down.
 Yes, it’s tempting to pick up an activity that needs to get done, especially if you have experience in that particular area.
 But, with all of your other project responsibilities you will quickly find that these critical path items will suffer.